Dry Canyon Dam and Reservoir, Santa Clarita, California

 The dam was constructed using the hydraulic fill method.
 The central part was pumped into position by the hydraulic pumps.
 The outer toes were progressively filled with earth by wagons.
 Steam shovels filled the wagons.
 See the Final Report in the Annual Reports page for a complete description of the building of the dam.
 Also, see Lee (1972 - see sources) for more construction information.
 The original height was 61 feet, but it was later heightened to 66 feet.
 It is 780 feet in length at an elevation of 1455 feet.
 The reservoir held about 1,100 acre-feet of water with a surface area of 58 acres.
 It is owned by the city of Los Angeles.

 On October 2, 1913, the first water from the aqueduct reached the reservoir.
+It took 1 1/2 hours to reach the reservoir from the Owen's Valley.

-On January 1, 1934, the Bakersfield Californian reported that the Los Angeles Water Bureau had denied reports that the aqueduct was broken.
+On January 4, 1934, the Bakersfield Californian reported that the Los Angeles Water Bureau had denied reports that the aqueduct was broken.
 They said that valves in the Dry Canyon reservoir were opened for the purpose of cleansing water in storage there.
 Airplane pilots, flying over the reservoir, saw water streaming from the dam, leading to the erroneous report that the aqueduct was broken.

 In 1941, a new outlet structure was constructed at the dam replacing the original floating weir.
 The old structure restricted the quantity of water which could be withdrawn from the reservoir.